0xZhangKe/NotionLight/README.md

 # NotionTodo
-A quick and lightweight Notion TODO app
+A quick and lightweight Notion app